xyncro/sites-freya.io/tutorials/index.rst

 Tutorials
 =========

-For now, see the :doc:`getting-started` tutorial to create your first Freya application.
+Are you running on .NET Core?
+Then check out the :doc:`getting-started-netcore` tutorial to get a quick start on your first Freya application.

+If you're still running on the .NET Framework, check out :doc:`getting-started` on Katana.

 .. note::